0

 • Encourage staff to sign up for the email list to receive the latest information.

-• Continue to check the Treasury website for updated forms, reminders, and training materials.
+• Continue to check the Treasury website for updates, reminders, and training materials.

 Phone: (303) 866-5327